top of page

 1. Accreditation and Credibility: When considering an online economics course, ensure that the institution or platform offering the course is accredited and credible.
 Accreditation ensures that the course meets certain quality standards and that the credits you earn will be recognized by admission officers.
 Look for institutions that are regionally accredited or have reputable national or international accreditation in the field of economics.

 2. Instructor Qualifications: Investigate the qualifications of the instructor who will be teaching the course.
 They should have a strong academic background in economics, ideally with a relevant advanced degree (such as a Ph.D.) or extensive professional experience in the field.
-Check for their teaching credentials and past student reviews, as a knowledgeable and engaging instructor can greatly enhance your learning experience .
+Check for their teaching credentials and past student reviews, as a knowledgeable and engaging instructor can greatly enhance your learning experience.

 3. Course Content and Structure: Review the course content and structure carefully.
 Ensure that the curriculum covers the topics and areas of economics that align with your learning objectives and goals.
-Look for a course that is well-organized, with clearly defined learning objectives, assignments, and assessments.
+Look for a well-organized course with clearly defined learning objectives, assignments, and assessments.
 Assess whether the course offers a comprehensive overview of economics principles, including microeconomics and macroeconomics, as well as any specific areas of interest, such as behavioral economics, international trade, or financial economics.

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced (approx 33 hours)
+Course Dates: Self-paced (approx 33 hours)

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced (approx 10 weeks at 5-10 hours a week)
+Course Dates: Self-paced (approx 10 weeks at 5-10 hours a week)

-Cost: Free without certificate and $199 with certificate (financial aid available)
+Cost: Free without a certificate and $199 with a certificate (financial aid available)

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced
+Course Dates: Self-paced

 Cost: $6,500 (financial aid available)